2009–10 Manchester United F.C. season: Premier League

 United returned (briefly) to the top of the table following a 5–0 thrashing of bottom club Portsmouth at home.
 Despite a couple of early opportunities for the visitors, including a Jonny Evans clearance off the line, United took the lead five minutes before half-time when Wayne Rooney headed home a Darren Fletcher cross.
 United were two up before half-time when Nani's cross was turned into his own net by Anthony Vanden Borre, the shot rolling past keeper David James.
 In the second-half, a Michael Carrick shot took a wild deflection off Richard Hughes to loop over keeper James and in off the crossbar before Dimitar Berbatov made up for a close-range miss in the first-half by shooting home from just outside the penalty area.
 Portsmouth's misery was complete with more than 20 minutes left when Marc Wilson shot spectacularly into the roof of his own net whilst trying to clear the ball.
 The win put United top for 24 hours, before Chelsea beat Arsenal to regain the top spot.

 United then travelled to Villa Park where they drew 1–1 with Aston Villa.
 Villa took the lead through a Carlos Cuéllar header but their lead was short-lived as James Collins put through his own net to make the score 1–1.
 Nani was sent off on 29 minutes for a two-footed tackle on Stiliyan Petrov but United held out for the point, which – combined with Everton's win over Chelsea that evening – reduced the gap at the top of the table to a single point.

 United's next game was at Goodison Park against Everton who had beaten Chelsea the previous week.
 United fared no better, ultimately losing 3–1, despite going in front through a Dimitar Berbatov goal after 16 minutes.
 However a Diniyar Bilyaletdinov goal three minutes later, followed by second-half goals from Dan Gosling and Jack Rodwell gave United their sixth Premier League defeat of the season.
-A win would have returned United to the top of the table, since they played before Chelsea, but this defeat, coupled with Chelseas' victory over Wolverhampton Wanderers later in the day increased the gap at the top to four points.
+A win would have returned United to the top of the table, since they played before Chelsea, but this defeat, coupled with Chelsea's victory over Wolverhampton Wanderers later in the day increased the gap at the top to four points.

 Due to League Cup commitments, United had an early midweek fixture against West Ham United.
 The game saw the return of Ben Foster in goal but no change in goalscoring service as Wayne Rooney scored two headers and Michael Owen's first league goal since the Manchester derby saw United cruise to a 3–0 win.

 United then went to Wolverhampton Wanderers where a tight, poor game was decided by a Paul Scholes goal around ten minutes from time.